-The old fashioned sweet potato pie recipes are very easy to make, and the baked pies are delicious with an authentic Southern taste.
-I guarantee you'll want seconds, so you better bake two!
+Old fashioned sweet potato pie recipes are very easy to make, and the baked pies are delicious with an authentic Southern taste.
+I guarantee you will want seconds, so you better bake two!

 Simply choose whatever style of homemade pie appeals to you.
 Some enjoy their sweet potato pies with a flaky top crust, others prefer the melt-in-your-mouth meringue version, while still others prefer an old-style open pie.